n1h1lu5/AndroidDaydreamExample/README.md

 # AndroidDaydreamExample
-A simple Daydream (interactive screensaver) for Android 5.1.
+An example of a simple Daydream for Android 5.1.

+You will need:
+* Android Studio
+* API 22: Android 5.1